casact/FASLR/README.md

 The actuarial methods and example data used in this project are derived from publicly available papers and data sources.
 The GUI is developed in Python using the open-source PyQt5 package.

+Since PyQt6 has been released, I'm considering upgrading the project to PyQt6.
+A branch has been created for this purpose a thread in the discussions section has been started.

 ## Project Governance

 FASLR will assist in the proper governance of periodic reserve reviews.
 In addition to being a GUI in which actuarial analyses can be done, it will also serve as a portal through which current and past analyses can be managed.
 Each reserve analysis will have metadata that indicates its status (in progress, review needed, signed-off), and by storing past analyses, FASLR will make it easy to compare quarter-by-quarter reviews without having to awkwardly navigate company shared folders.